 You know about the vault?
 Maybe you can help me, I'm looking for my dad.
 Middle-aged guy, graying hair?

 If Colin Moriarty is killed before you talk to Gob for the first time, all the dialogue options where you can be kind to Gob disappear (because his responses refer to Moriarty beating him for selling at a discount).
 When he expresses disbelief at you being nice to him, the only option is to act like it was a trick, and then continue to treat him like dirt.
-I added back in a kind response to his line, “You're not going to hit me?”
+I added back in a kind response to his line, “Wait, you're not going to hit me?”

 I wasn't planning on it.